 What do I wear to the workshops?

 We strongly encourage you to present yourself in a professional manner at each workshop.
-Business professional attire is required for the formal networking event.
+Business casual attire is required for the Professional Etiquette workshop.
+Business professional attire is required for the formal Networking Event.
 Workshops involve professionals from the community, so take advantage of the opportunity to make a positive and professional first impression!

 Do workshops have to be completed in their entirety?